Abingworth

 Post in 2009

-Algeta ASA, an oncology company, focused on developing targeted therapies for patients with cancer based on its alpha-pharmaceutical platform.
-Its lead product includes radium-223 dichloride, which completed Phase III clinical trial to treat castration-resistant prostate cancer with bone metastases.
-The company is also developing alpha-emitter thorium-227 that is in the preclinical phase linked to tumor-targeting molecules to form targeted thorium conjugates.
-It has an agreement with Bayer Pharma AG for the development and commercialization of radium-223 worldwide.
-The company was formerly known as Anticancer Therapeutic Inventions AS and changed its name to Algeta ASA in 2003.
-Algeta ASA was founded in 1997 and is headquartered in Oslo, Norway.
+Algeta ASA is an oncology company headquartered in Oslo, Norway, that specializes in developing targeted therapies for cancer treatment using its proprietary alpha-pharmaceutical platform.
+Founded in 1997, the company focuses on fulfilling unmet medical needs in cancer care.
+Its lead product, radium-223 dichloride, has successfully completed Phase III clinical trials for treating castration-resistant prostate cancer with bone metastases.
+Additionally, Algeta is advancing its research on thorium-227, an alpha-emitter that is in the preclinical phase and is being developed in conjunction with tumor-targeting molecules to create targeted thorium conjugates.
+The company has a collaboration agreement with Bayer Pharma AG for the global development and commercialization of radium-223.
+Algeta was previously known as Anticancer Therapeutic Inventions AS before rebranding in 2003.

 Hydra Biosciences